0xn3va/cheat-sheets/CI CD/Github/actions.md

     curl -i -H "PRIVATE-TOKEN: $TOKEN" https://api.website.com
 ```

-Remember that if you can control the variables that are printed in the workflow logs and there is a step that uses `add-mask` to mark new sensitive data, you can disable `add-mask` injection the [stop-commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#stopping-and-starting-workflow-commands) workflow command into the log.
+Remember that if you can control the variables that are printed in the workflow logs and there is a step that uses `add-mask` to mask new sensitive data, you can disable `add-mask` by injecting the [stop-commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#stopping-and-starting-workflow-commands) command into the workflow log.

 In the snippet below, an attacker could use the pull request description to deliver a payload and stop workflow command processing, which will cause the token to be exposed despite the `add-mask` being used.